Smell Something Off? Your Vehicle Might Be Telling You Something.

 - Burning Carpet – A burning carpet smell could be a sign of a brake problem.
 This should be inspected as soon as possible.

 - Burnt Rubber – A burnt rubber smell could be coming from a drive belt or loose hose rubbing against drive pulleys.
 It can also indicate transmission or engine issues.

-- Hot Oil - If you smell hot oil, oil could be leaking into the exhaust system.
-Another indication of this is an oil leak underneath your vehicle or smoking coming from underneath the hood.
+- Hot Oil – If you smell hot oil, oil could be leaking into the exhaust system.
+Another indication of this is an oil leak underneath your vehicle or smoke coming from underneath the hood.

 - Syrup – If you smell sweet syrup, this could be a sign of an engine coolant leak.